Just because you start working with a recruiter doesn’t mean you’re exempt from your regular job searching responsibilities.

 4. Good old-fashioned doing what you say you’re going to do.

 It might sound obvious, but job seekers will often forget to follow up with everything they’ve promised the recruiter.
 Such incompetence is unacceptable because it shows what kind of employee you’d be.
 If you say you’ll have something by 5 p.m., make sure you have it by 5 p.m.

 In your job search, a recruiter might be the strongest ally you have.
-Following these tips could pay huge dividends as the two of you work together for that common goal in 2013.
+Following these tips could pay huge dividends as the two of you work together for that common goal.